Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic compressible Navier--Stokes equations

-\paragraph{Definition of the energy} At this point, the form of the total energy has to be specified.
-It is strongly related to the physical mechanisms at play.
-In the present study, we consider the total energy $\rho E = \rho ( e + \frac{1}{2}\|\bm{u}\|^2 + gz )$, as the sum of internal energy $e=\frac{T}{\gamma}$, kinetic energy and potential energy due to gravity. \EM{In this definition we considered the kinetic energy of the resolved scales only.
-The kinetic energy of the small scale component is not considered since it is ill-defined path-wise ({possibly} infinite).
-As will be explained in the following we will assume that the work component associated with the noise is in balance with its kinetic energy and corresponds to highly oscillating components of higher order terms.
-However, let us note that the contribution of the small-scale velocity to all the components of the total energy are well taken into account through the SRTT and in the work calculation through the interaction of the martingale forces with the resolved component.}
+At this stage, the form of the total energy must be specified, as it is closely tied to the physical mechanisms at play.
+In the present study, we consider the total energy density to be

+\ie the product of the density and the sum of the specific internal energy $e=\frac{T}{\gamma}$, the specific kinetic energy $\frac{1}{2}\|\bm{u}\|^2$ and the gravitational potential energy per unit mass $gz$.
+In this definition, the kinetic energy involves only the resolved scales.
+The kinetic energy of the small-scale component is excluded, as it is pathwise ill-defined (potentially infinite).
+As will be discussed below, we assume that the work associated with the noise is balanced by variations of its kinetic energy, corresponding to rapidly oscillating contributions that appear as higher-order terms.
+Nevertheless, the influence of the small-scale velocity on all components of the total energy is accounted for through the stochastic Reynolds transport theorem (SRTT) and through the evaluation of the associated work terms.